Because knowing that would make us go on a trip to lake Baikal earlier.

 Most of people traveling to Russia need visa.

 When I read, that to obtain Russian visa we, Europeans, need to provide Visa support letter + voucher, I wanted to abandon this idea and not go to Russia at all.
 But turned out, that Visa support letter and voucher is “just a paper”, which you can buy from travel agency.
 Many companies are selling it, and we got ours for a little bit under 10 euro per person.
+Another thing is you’ll need travel insurance, that is valid in Russia – we recommend World Nomads Explorer Package.

 One more thing – we obtained Russian visa not in our home country, but in Cambodia.
 Turned out, that doing it abroad is not too hard either.